 Tesla had a concept to prevent earthquakes.
 His idea was to put Tele-Geo-Dynamic machines (giant jiggers) along the fault lines and this would keep them in a state of flexure thus preventing the buildup of tectonic plate stress that eventually “lets go” and causes breaks in the faults which causes earthquakes.

-In Los Alamos, NM, at a national laboratory known for its atomic energy research activity, they are exploring the function of the brain with a technique called tone mapping.
+In Los Alamos, NM, at a national laboratory known for atomic energy research, they explored brain function with a technique called tone mapping.
 According to their studies, specific bundles of neurons in the cerebral cortex of the brain are activated by specific frequencies.
 This is observed and measured by Neuro-Magnetic-Resonance-Imaging, similar to a CAT scan.

 Here’s a fun experiment I often do in workshops which illustrates the vibrational “pull” of sound.
 You face a partner, put your ears together (one person’s left ear to the other’s right ear).
 Use your hands to cover the other ears.
 Give the “A” person a tone to hum and the “B” person a different (dissonant interval) tone to hum.
 It is almost impossible for most people – even trained singers – to maintain this dissonant sound for long.
-In a matter of 1-2 minutes most every “A” & “B” were humming each other’s tones and within 3-5 minutes everyone in the room begins humming the same tone.
+In a matter of a minute or less most every “A” & “B” were humming each other’s tones and within a couple of minutes everyone in the room begins humming the same tone.
 It is in our nature to be in harmony with our environment.
 We may challenge it for a while but in the end a resolution occurs.
-If not, then what happens?
+If not, then what can happen?
 You guessed it; “DIS-EASE.”
-It is quite unavoidable.
 Our body/beings want to be in harmony with their environments and most importantly with each other.
-The unification of Body, Mind Spirit and emotions is essential.
+The unification of Body, Mind Spirit and Emotion is essential.

 The client receives a CD of their custom music to play for themselves regularly for ongoing benefits.
 One client was scheduled for a series of root canal procedures in two teeth.
 He was so sensitive to the analgesic drugs typically used to manage the pain that he was duly concerned.
 I said I’d make him a tape of sounds and music that would numb his tooth and displace the pain.
 We found the frequencies of the affected teeth and then found the frequencies of certain acupuncture points that provided an outlet for the pain.
 It worked and we were on to something.

-First and foremost it is essential to establish a clear intentionality.
-Additionally when you listen to the music be aware of where the sounds resonate in the body.
-Be aware of how the “music” affects your emotions and moods.
-I feel that we select the music we need on a subconscious level just as we select the clothes we wear with consideration given to their colors and textures.
+First and fore-most it is important to establish a clear intentionality.
+When you listen to the music be aware of where the sounds resonate in the body.
+Be aware of how the music affects your emotions and moods.
+I feel that we select the music we need on a subconscious level just like we select the clothes we wear with consideration given to their colors and textures.
 Music too is comprised of color (frequency) and textures (waveforms).
-At the completion of the listening experience it is important to sit in silence for at least 15 minutes or more for integration.
+At the completion of the listening experience it is important to sit in complete silence for at least 10-15 minutes or more for integration.

 The resonance builds with each experience.
-Allow yourself a quiet place to listen to the music – no distractions (phones, TV, etc.).
+Allow yourself a quiet place to immerse yourself into the music – no distractions (phones, TV, etc.).
 Turn your sound system up to a good, solid volume level that vibrates you thoroughly (don’t over do it and injure your ears and speakers).
 Adjust the bass so it is deep and full, set the treble so that the higher frequencies are clear and crisp.
 I prefer speakers to the “personal portable” headphone systems.
 Listen to each piece of music without interruption.
-You can listen to only the 1st half of the CD (track 1) if you don’t have the time for both pieces.
-Each piece of music is a complete journey.
-I suggest listening five days a week, one or more times per day and then having two days off for processing and integration.
+I suggest listening regularly - five days a week, one or more times per day and then having two days off for processing and integration.
 Allow yourself to stay grounded and resonate with the earth’s core as you discover your soul’s path.
 This is music created to help you to discover and clear the blocks that are in the way.
 Breathe the music in.
-Sometimes there are passages that “dances.”
+Sometimes there are passages that “dance.”
 This creates movement along a sonic pathway for the energy to ultimately clear.
 Some passages have a slightly offset rhythm to help to loosen fixed patterns.
 Other passages are majestic and profound.
 This is your initiation to yourself – your coronation – your celebration of being alive.
-Allow your self to receive.
+Allow yourself to receive.
 There are choirs of voices that welcome you home.